hypnopotamus/SkillsMatrix/design/app container and multiple pages.md

 ## Elevator Pitch

-In order to align the UI topology with the future security topology and keep the pages' development decoupled the app container (the outermost portion) will be built to have each page act as a micro front end plugin, each deployed to it's own hosting server
+In order to align the UI topology with the future security topology and keep the pages' development decoupled, the app container (the outermost portion) will be built so that each page acts as a micro front end plugin, each deployed to it's own hosting server.

 ## Assumptions

 - the attribute `crossorigin="use-credentials"` on a script tag will include authorization headers
-  - this is important for later when each micro frontend page will be expecting an Authorization header to decide whether to return the page's script or return nothing
+  - this will be important later when each micro frontend page will be expecting an Authorization header to decide whether to return the page's script or return nothing
 - the documentation is correct, these methods for custom elements will be successful (within reason)

 ## Phases

 ### MVP

-The app container, including the top bar and page menu, will be manuall constructed and "registrations" done manually (i.e. a developer will write the `<script />` tag into the index file manually).
-This phase will set up the foundations for using custom elements to render each page and registration of a page with the container for rendering the navigation menu.
+The app container, including the top bar and page menu, will be manually constructed and "registrations" will also be created manually (i.e. a developer will write the `<script />` tag into the index file manually).
+This phase will set up the foundations for using custom elements, to render each page, and for the registration of a page with the container for rendering the navigation menu.

 ### Automatic Registration (2 or 3)